leonid-dzy/dzyggga-gh/README.md

 * **Platform Migration:** Leading the strategic migration from Shopify to a custom **AI-first, Serverless** solution powered by **Next.js**.
 * **Full-Stack Implementation:** Building a scalable architecture that leverages Edge computing for speed and AI agents for customer interaction.
-* **Security:** Designed security protocols from the ground up, focusing on secure API communication and friction-less user experience.
+* **Zero-Trust Security:** Designed security protocols from the ground up, focusing on secure, stateless API communication and data integrity.

 ### **4. R&D and Framework Evolution (Dzyggga / Stryzhavka Online)**
 *Role: Creator & Full-Stack Developer*